 The study’s co-authors noted that understanding whether ED avoidance varies with race or insurance status is crucial to ensuring that vulnerable communities do not experience worse outcomes from non-COVID-19 diseases as the pandemic waxes and flows across the country.

-Several major data points are included in the study:
+Major data points included in the study

 - After the city and county of St. Louis issued stay-at-home orders, the number of non-COVID-19 ED visits dropped by 35%.